Neutral phylogenetic models and their role in tree-based biodiversity measures: Phylogenetic diversity

 Otherwise, if $\mu >0$, let $\rho = \mu/\lambda$, in which case:

 In all cases, $\varphi_{PD}(s)$ is a monotonically increasing concave function that satisfies $\varphi_{PD}(s)\geq s$ with equality if and only if $s\in \{0,1\}$.
-This is shown in Fig.~\ref{figgraph}, which also illustrates an interesting feature of $\varphi_{PD}(s)$: as $\mu$ approaches $\lambda$ from below, the function $y=\varphi_{PD}(s)$ approaches the unit step function (which is zero at $s=0$ and is $1$ for all other values of $s$).
-This is because the resulting critical trees, conditional on non-extinction, have very short pendant and near-pendant edges.
+This is shown in Fig.~\ref{figgraph}, which also illustrates an interesting feature of $\varphi_{PD}(s)$: as $\mu$ approaches $\lambda$ from below, the function $y=\varphi_{PD}(s)$ approaches the unit step function (which is zero at $s=0$ and is $1$ for $s \in (0,1]$).
+Roughly speaking, this is because the resulting critical trees, conditional on non-extinction, have very short pendant and near-pendant edges.

-Moreover, for any value of $\mu$ and $\lambda$, as $s \rightarrow 1$ the function $y=\varphi_{PD}(s)$ has a slope equal to the average pendant edge length divided by the average edge length.
-The intuition behind this is that when $s$ is close to 1, the only edges that disappear are isolated pendant edges (interior edges only start to disappear if two adjacent leaves disappear).
-Thus, for Yule trees, the slope of $y=\varphi_{PD}(s)$ at $s=1$ is $\frac{1}{2}$, whereas for birth--death trees with $\mu>0$, the slope at $s=1$ is smaller (for further details, see \cite{lam13}).
+Moreover, for any value of $\mu$ and $\lambda$, as the survival probability ($s$) approaches 1 the function $y=\varphi_{PD}(s)$ has a slope equal to the expected proportion of the PD of the tree that is contributed by its pendant edges.
+The intuition behind this is that when $s$ is close to 1, the only edges that disappear are isolated pendant edges (interior edges only start to disappear when two adjacent leaves disappear).
+Thus, for Yule trees, the slope of $y=\varphi_{PD}(s)$ at $s=1$ is $\frac{1}{2}$, whereas for birth--death trees with $\mu>0$, the slope at $s=1$ is smaller.

-\fbox{ \parbox{\textwidth}{ {\bf Heuristic derivation of $\varphi_{PD}$: } To provide some intuition for eqn. (\ref{pieqyule}), here we given a brief (but non-rigorous) derivation of it.
+\fbox{ \parbox{\textwidth}{ {\bf Heuristic derivation of $\varphi_{PD}$: } To provide some intuition for eqn. (\ref{pieqyule}), here we give a brief (but non-rigorous) derivation of it.
 First recall that constant-rate birth-death trees induce a tree shape that follows the YH distribution, and for this distribution, the expected number of edges that have $k\leq n-1$ leaves as descendants is $2n/(k(k+1))$.
-Next, observe that the length of each such edge contributes to the PD score with probability $(1-(1-s)^k)$ (i.e. iff one of these $k$ leaves survives).
+Next, observe that the length of each such edge contributes to the PD score with probability $(1-(1-s)^k)$ (i.e. iff at least one of these $k$ leaves survives).
 Now for a Yule tree, the expected length of the (interior and pendant) edges is the same, and so $\varphi_{PD}(s)$ reduces to $\sim \sum_{k=1}^n \frac{1}{k(k+1)} (1-(1-s)^k)$ which converges to $s\ln(1/s)/(1-s)$ as $n \rightarrow \infty$. } }